Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

-Corollary \ref{cor:homo-characterize} is reminiscent of the Katok entropy conjecture, which states that if the Liouville measure for a geodesic flow on a negatively curved manifold is the measure of maximal entropy, then that manifold is a locally symmetric space.
-In the purely dynamical setting, this is known to fail, as demonstrated by the example in \cite[Remark 1.3]{GKS20}.
-The failure stems from the fact that the stable and unstable manifolds have dimension larger than one, allowing Jordan blocks to appear in periodic data.
-Therefore, the Cartan assumption plays a crucial role by forcing diagonalizibility with simple spectrum.

-We can also apply Theorem \ref{thm:big-main} to obtain global rigidity results for totally Cartan actions on spaces of the form $M = G / \Gamma$, with $G$ an $\R$-split semisimple group.
+We can also apply Theorem \ref{thm:big-main} to obtain a global rigidity result for totally Cartan actions on spaces of the form $X = M \backslash G / \Gamma$, with $G$ a semisimple Lie group and $M$ a compact subgroup.
 This result is complementary to the global rigidity results for Anosov $\Z^k$ actions (for which the best results are given in \cite{RH-W}, see the discussion above).